proofeditnetics/Did-you-Know/1-splunk.md

 My editing service does not involve generating new content or making substantive additions.
 Instead, I aim to refine and elevate the original ideas, ensuring they are expressed fluently and logically within the context of English language conventions.

+3. Returned Documents:
+Upon completion of my services, I provide two versions of the document:
+- Track Changes Document:
+o This version includes comments and all modifications made during the editing process. o It allows you to review the changes and understand the improvements made.
+- Clean Form Document:
+o The clean form is the ready-to-submit version. o All edits and enhancements have been incorporated seamlessly.

 <p><span class="image left"><img src="{% link assets/images/complexquery.jpg %}" alt="" /></span>Complex queries on semi-structured used to be a specialty of mine, but more recently I have encouraged the use of observability pipelines to transform unstructured data into structured logs or even metrics. </p>